 Stowaway Éamon de Valera was the most famous passenger aboard the S.S.
 Lapland’s early June 1919 voyage to America.
 He was smuggled aboard in Liverpool, suffered seasickness crossing the Atlantic, then secreted down the gangway at New York.
-It was the start of his 18-month tour of America, which I’ll return to in future posts through December 2020.
+It was the start of his 18-month tour of America through December 2020.
+See my American reporting of Irish independence series for stories about his travels and other developments in 1919 and 1920.

 At least three dozen fare-paying Irish, detailed below, also sailed aboard the Lapland.1 They were among the rebuilding wave of emigrants to leave Ireland during the War of Independence and Civil War.